samwen2019/cities-graph/README.md

 4. The requirement, "Any unexpected input should result in a ’no’ response" is too strong.
 It breaks conventions.
 It is necessary to get into more details.
 5. In a sense, the swagger api url breaks above requirement.
 6. After No. 4 answered, we can decide to turn on Spring Boot Actuator.
+7. Enable Spring Cloud supports to run the microservice in spring cloud environment.